netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 ### Service annotation configuration

-The Citrix ingress controller provides many service annotations to leverage the various functionalities of the Netscaler.
+The Netscaler ingress controller provides many service annotations to leverage the various functionalities of the Netscaler.
 For example, the default service type for the load balancing virtual server is `TCP`, but you can override this configuration by the `service.citrix.com/service-type` annotation.

     metadata:
         annotations:
             service.citrix.com/service-type-0: 'HTTP'
             service.citrix.com/service-type-1: 'SSL'

-With the help of various annotations provided by the Citrix Ingress Controller, you can leverage various ADC functionalities like SSL offloading, HTTP rewrite and responder policies, and other custom resource definitions (CRDs).
+With the help of various annotations provided by the Netscaler ingress controller, you can leverage various ADC functionalities like SSL offloading, HTTP rewrite and responder policies, and other custom resource definitions (CRDs).

 For more information on all annotations for service of type LoadBalancer, see [service annotations](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/annotations/#service-annotations).